-Housing is available year-round, and a variety of modern and rustic dormitory, apartment, and private cottage accommodations is available to suit most personal and family needs.
+Housing is available year-round, and a variety of modern and rustic dormitory, apartment, and private cottages is available.
 Many families live at the Station each year, and children are a welcome part of the community.
 All dormitories and cottages have electricity, private or shared baths, and basic furniture.
 Linens and toiletries are NOT provided.
 Residents are responsible for housekeeping during their stay.
-Some accommodations have electric heat while others rely on fireplaces.
+Some accommodations have electric heat, while others rely on fireplaces.
 Firewood is provided.
 Cooking is permitted only in cottages with kitchenettes.
-All station residents are required to join the meal plan while the dining hall is in operation - typically from May until August.

-During much of the summer season (ca. May-August) the full service dining hall serves three meals a day and is open for beverages and snacks 24/7.
-When the dining hall is operating, all residents are required to join the board plan.
-Special dietary requirements can almost always be met with advance notice.
+During much of the summer season (ca. May-August), a full-service dining hall serves three meals a day.
+When the dining hall is open, all residents are required to join the board plan.
+Special dietary requirements can usually be met with advance notice.

-- Laboratory Phone Service Researchers and faculty may request telephone service to Lewis Hall labs or offices.
+Laboratory Phone Service: Researchers and faculty may request telephone service to Lewis Hall labs or offices.
 Service is provided at cost.
-Contact the Station to make arrangements.
+Contact the Station in advance to make arrangements.

-U.S. Mail and Shipping Services U.S. Mail, UPS, FedEx, Airborne Express, and DHL all deliver to MLBS.
-Summer and other long-term residents may have mail forwarded to the Station.
-Please use "Temporary" rather than "Permanent" mail forwarding.
+U.S. Mail and Shipping Services: USPS, UPS, FedEx, Airborne Express, and DHL all deliver to MLBS.
+Residents may have mail forwarded to the Station, but please use "Temporary" rather than "Permanent" mail forwarding.
 Please use the following delivery address:

 c/o Mountain Lake Biological Station